top of page

-CW: abuse, blood, one murder
+CW: abuse, blood, murder

 The first night I can recall, a summer song graced the air with cicada trills and cricket croons, and I could still hear that melody from the eighth floor of my family’s apartment.
 I curled in my twin-sized bed, feet so far away from the footboard, wondering if a monster would slither out of my closet or from under my bed to eat me.